methods/athena_testbench/README.md

 NB `bin/start-server.sh` runs the server as a background process logging to `server_logs.log`.
 To see stdout and stderror, put a watch on that file.

+To start the postgres server only (useful for tests), run `bin/start-server-postgres-only.sh`.

 To stop the server, please use `bin/stop-server.sh`.
 This will safely bring down the presto network (keyboard interrupted the server does not!)

+NB - all scripts in bin block until either the server has started or crashed, or the server has been stopped.

 ```
 ./presto --server localhost:8080 --catalog postgresql --schema public